microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/SDK/README.md

 # Mixed Reality Toolkit - SDK

-This folder contains the MRTK SDK, used for building MRTK solutions
+This folder contains all the individual assets used to build MRTK solutions